 - This study indicates that RRLT helps shorten labor and results in fewer medical interventions, including cesarean.
 Score one for the natural mama team!

-- This study, conduced on rats, found that RRL tea and capsules did stimulate contractions in rats.
+- This study, conduced on rats, found that RRLT and capsules did stimulate contractions in rats.
 BUT, at the highest concentrations, RRL actually inhibited contractions.
 They conclude that, overall, it doesn’t really work.

 - But then there’s this study, also conducted on rats, suggests that RRL can actually have some adverse affects on the baby later in life.
 Indeed, the babies reached puberty earlier, and THIER babies had growth restrictions.
 Ugh.